<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=643855279873876&amp;ev=PageView&amp;noscript=1">

 Interviews can last anywhere from 20 minutes to an hour depending on the circumstances.
 Some colleges manage interviews on a tight 20-30 minute schedule to conform with other planned activities such as tours and information sessions.
 On the other hand, if you have a lot to discuss and the interviewer is not pressed for time, you might find yourself in a rather expansive conversation.

 While some interviewers have favorite conversation starters (i.e. “Tell me about a book you’ve read lately,” or “Who do you admire most—and why?”), most interviews are free-flowing conversations.
 In fact, many take their direction from the chit-chat that occurs at the outset of the interview—“So, what have you been up to lately?” or “How was your summer?”
-You should be ready with one or two things you’d like to discuss related to such a prompt.
+One of my favorite pieces of college admissions interview advice is: you should be ready with one or two things you’d like to discuss related to such a prompt.

 Any interview opportunity at a college that is important to you is worth pursuing.
 If, however, a college ever offers an interview with a paid admission staff person, take it!
 That person will be a decision-maker.
 As Christopher learned, it always makes sense to have some exposure to a decision-maker!